Unified Framework for Identity and Imagined Action Recognition from EEG patterns: Proposed method for action and identity recognition

-We define a hybrid neural model composed of a Convolutional Neural Network (CNN) that processes the input 3D mesh with a pyramid representation, followed by a Recurrent Neural Network (RNN) to specifically exploit the temporal component of the input signal, using a Bidirectional Long-Short Term Memory (B-LSTM) module.
-The overall structure is illustrated in Table~\ref{tab:architecture}.
+We define a hybrid neural model composed of a CNN that processes the input 3D data with a pyramid representation, followed by a RNN to specifically exploit the temporal component of the input signal, using a Bi-LSTM module.
+Alternatively, this sequential structure could be also replaced with a parallel one~\cite{zhang2019making}, although such investigation is left for future developments.
+The overall architecture is illustrated in Table~\ref{tab:architecture}.

-The data dimensionality is represented as (temporal$\_$index, mesh$\_$row, mesh$\_$column, channel), and the input size $(20, 10, 11, 1)$ is obtained by reordering the 3D matrix representation described in Section~\ref{sec:preproc}.
+The data dimensionality is represented as (temporal$\_$index, sensor$\_$row, sensor$\_$column, channel), and the input size $(20, 10, 11, 1)$ is obtained by reordering the 3D matrix representation described in Section~\ref{sec:preproc}.
 A series of four convolutional blocks is then defined to sequentially process the data, by enlarging the channel dimension without restricting the spatial dimensions.
-Each block is composed of: \begin{enumerate} \item A time-distributed convolutional layer, which applies convolution independently to each element defined in the first dimension. \item A batch normalization layer, which stabilizes the learning procedure by standardizing the input activations. \item An Exponential Linear Unit (ELU) activation layer, which applies a smooth transition to handle negative inputs, compared to the traditional Rectified Linear Unit. \end{enumerate}
+Each block is composed of: \begin{enumerate} \item A time-distributed convolutional layer, which applies convolution independently to each element defined in the first dimension. \item A batch normalization layer, which stabilizes the learning procedure by standardizing the input activations. \item An exponential linear unit (ELU) activation layer, which applies a smooth transition to handle negative inputs, compared to the traditional rectified linear unit. \end{enumerate}

 The resulting activation is flattened, while still preserving the temporal dimension, into a single high-dimensionality vector (28160 elements per temporal index).
-This is then processed with a sequence of fully-connected layer, dropout, batch normalization, ELU activation, thus producing a 1024-long vector for each temporal index.
+This is then processed with a sequence of: fully-connected layer, dropout, batch normalization, ELU activation, thus producing a 1024-long vector for each temporal index.